TYPES OF GLASS FOR EXTERIOR DOORS

 Pebble glass with its distinctive textured surface resembling small, rounded pebbles, is a unique form of decorative glass.
 Its slightly bumpy and irregular pattern not only adds aesthetic appeal but also provides a degree of privacy, making it a popular choice for windows, shower doors, and partitions.
 Beyond its visual charm, pebble glass scatters light in delightful ways, casting soft and diffused illumination into spaces

-Sandblasted glass is similar to the pebble style, but with finer indentations for a much more sheer appearance.
+Sandblasted glass is one of the many decorative glass options, similar to the pebble style, but with finer indentations for a much more sheer appearance.
 Sandblasted glass can be more formal than pebble which compliments any style of home.

 Ice Glass